bbchallenge/bbchallenge/src/routes/story.md

 Here are some possible outcomes to the quest of looking for BB(5):

-- We decide the halting problem from all-0 tape of all 5-state machines, see [Method](/method), which as a result gives the value of BB(5) 🥳
+- We decide the halting problem of all 5-state machines (from all-0 tape), see [Method](/method), which as a result gives the value of BB(5) 🥳

 - We find a 5-state machine that halts after more than 47,176,870 steps hence improving Aaronson's conjecture [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf) 🥳

-- We establish a fine-grained [Zoology](/#zoology) of the behaviors of 5-state Turing machine which allows to understand what they are capable of and where complexity lies 🥳
+- We establish a fine-grained [Zoology](/#zoology) of the behaviors of 5-state Turing machines which allows us to understand what they are capable of and where complexity lies 🥳

 - We decide as many machines as we can but fail to decide some of them.
 Their individual halting problems compete for the title of "simplest open problem in mathematics" (on the [busy beaver scale](#the-busy-beaver-scale)) which is also 🥳